Chapter 2: Color Theory

 next arrow

-Let’s now have a look at a clear example from Dragon where lights do not cancel each other and their temperature blend perfectly.
+Let’s now have a look at a clear example from “How to train your dragon” where lights do not cancel each other and their temperature blend perfectly.

 020_colorTheory_540_dragon_lighting_beauty_FHD